 3.1 Ordering and Pricing.
 Member shall place Product orders with their Reseller within thirty (30) days of the Purchase Authorization date, with payment being calculated from the date of the Purchase Authorization.
 If no Purchase Authorization is created, payment will be calculated from the order date.
 All fees are determined by the Reseller.
 Adobe does not set the pricing that Member is charged and Adobe cannot guarantee any particular discount.
 Matters such as price, delivery, and payment terms must be agreed between Member and Resellers.

 3.2 Access and Fulfillment.
-Upon becoming a Member, Administrator will be provided access to the available Products, through the Admin Console.
+Upon becoming a Member, Member’s Administrator will be provided access to the available Products, through the Admin Console.
 Member will have thirty (30) days from the Purchase Authorization date to place a corresponding order.
-Member can initiate the Purchase Authorization process through the Admin Console, as described in the Program Guide.
+A Purchase Authorization is created when Member adds seats through the Admin Console.

 3.3 Over-deployment.
 If the number of Products ordered is less than the actual number of Products in the Purchase Authorization after the thirty-day period referenced in Section 3.2, then Member will no longer be able to deploy additional Products until payment is made for all outstanding deployments.
 Member may manage the number of Products deployed in the Admin Console.